-Accident Caused By Driver Running A Red Light
+Car Accidents Caused By A Driver Running A Red Light

-Across Washington State, red-light running is a major issue in intersection safety.
+Across Washington State, running a red light is a major issue in intersection safety.
 According to the Insurance Institute for Highway Safety (IIHS) red light running is a leading cause of urban crashes and often causes injury and death.
 IIHS reports that half of the people killed in red-light running crashes are drivers and pedestrians hit by the red-light runners.

 Injured in a Red-Light Running Collision